Frequently asked questions

 Co-Teach provides families direct access to support and expertise from educators and related specialists (special educators, math/reading specialists, speech pathologists, etc.) to help families support their magnificent learners.

-Families want their children to thrive; educators are knowledgeable and experienced in helping children thrive and grow as learners.
-At Co-Teach we decided to connect families and educators, but in a way that’s driven by families and their needs, vision, and questions.
+Families want their children to thrive; educators are knowledgeable and experienced in helping children thrive and grow.
+So we decided to connect families and educators, but in a way that’s driven by families and their needs, vision, and questions.
 Greater access to awesome educators can help families overcome challenges, minimize stress, and enhance connection as children learn and grow.

-Our mission is to make personal, expert support and coaching accessible and affordable to parents and caregivers.
-We seek to advance educational equity by providing parents and caregivers what they need to meet the unique needs of their children.
+Our mission is to make personal, expert support and coaching accessible to parents and caregivers.

 Who is Co-Teach for?

 Families have used Co-Teach:

-(1) to help them execute homeschooling, virtual learning, or provide supplemental instruction for their child,
+(1) to help them execute homeschooling and/or virtual learning

 (2) as a resource for the person (tutor, grandparent, babysitter, etc.) who’ll be working closely with their child during the day, and